 It was then that he noticed He-man staring up at all the money flying around.
 In that second Jerry shot the obese man in the head and the heart.
 Then he shot up the minivan.
 Opening up the minivan, he noticed an older woman in it who had grey, curled hair.
 She was wearing a lumber jack jacket.
 She looked to be about 70.
 He closed the door.
 He was relieved to know that she was dead, was less relieved as he saw the headlights of another car come up.
 The driver swerved, lost control of the car and hit a tree.
 Jerry shot the car then gathered up as much of the money as he could, got in his car and drove off into the night.

 Now that same night across town there was a Halloween ride that every year on Halloween the Wilmar Presbyterian Church has on harvest festival to, you know, keep teens away from drinking, drugs, sex - all things teenagers hate.
-Once again, Zoyna Kilham – Zo to her friends -ended up here.
-She had sworn she wouldn’t do it, that she would actually go out and have fun.
+Once again, Zoyna Gunderson – Zoe to her friends - ended up here.
+She had sworn she wouldn’t go to it she even dyed her hair blue with she thought would make her look cooler and, help distract from the achene it dint help, all in hopes that she would actually go to a real fun place instead .
 That would mean actually talking to people.
 That was not Zoyna’s favorite thing to do.
 So once again she was on a hayride with a bunch of hay geeks.
-Zoyna thought that that was a super duper mean thing to think, so she silently apologized to them in her head she thought.
+Zoyna thought that that was a super duper mean thing to think, so she silently apologized to them in her head, or so she thought.
 But she actually yelled aloud, “I’m sorry.”
 It was weird.
 Everybody looked at her like she was crazy.
 She wasn’t.
 She was readily assured that all the things she experienced were normal teenage girl things – just a little extra on top of that.

 Whatever – life was life; she was calm; there was nothing going wrong at the moment.
 Then something weird happened – not meaning an alien or anything like that.
 Somebody talked to her.
 That somebody was somebody she didn’t recognize.
 He was Ray Fitzpatrick, or Fritz, as his friends used to call him.
 He looked outgoing.